ocsross96/docker-compose-next-express/README.md

 In dev mode the applications will all automatically recompile if you make any changes as the local file systems are mounted inside the docker containers.

+## Running the applications independently

+Alternatively you may run both applications in dev mode independently by changing directory into each folder (/client and /server) and running:
+1. ```npm install```
+2. ```npm run dev```

 ### Node version

 We use nvm to manage multiple node versions and easily switch between them.
 (See [nvm on Github](https://github.com/nvm-sh/nvm) or [nvm-window on Github](https://github.com/coreybutler/nvm-windows) if you are using Windows).
-Install nvm and then the project contains an .nvmrc file to ensure we are all using the same version of node with the project.
+If you install nvm then project contains an .nvmrc file to ensure we are all using the same version of node with the project.